 Every computer connected to the internet should have a unique number.
 This number is called IP address and used for identifying the computer and monitor the activities originating from that IP address.
 This will help to easily block the particular IP address whenever there are spam and malicious activities from that IP.
-Generally your internet service provider (ISP) will buy a bulk range of IP addresses and assign to the clients like you whenever you connected to the internet.
+Generally, your internet service provider (ISP) will buy a bulk range of IP addresses and assign to the clients like you dynamically whenever you connected to the internet.

 In any case, we’ll be going over how to change your IP address in Windows 10 PC to one that is static.

 How to Change IP Address in Windows PC?

 To begin with, you’ll need to open the “Network Connections” window.
 You can do this by pressing “Win + R” keys to open “Run” dialog box and then searching for “ncpa.cpl”.